thunder-engine/thunder-doc/reference/texture.rst

  void **Texture::addSurface** (:ref:`Texture::Surface<api_Texture::Surface>` & *surface*)

 Adds *surface* to the texture.
 Each texture must contain at least one *surface*.
-Commonly used to set *surface*s for the cube maps.

 ----